 This anthology will include writings that can be used by individuals, small groups, families and congregations.
 These spiritual expressions will support the sacred work of social class inclusion in congregations and communities.
 Our hope is to create a resource of spiritual nourishment to help Unitarian Universalists make justice real.

 Contributors are welcome to submit multiple writings.
 Please fill out a separate form for each submission.
 Writing that is grounded in our UU theologies and contributors who share from their own lived experience will be prioritized.
-For examples and inspiration, please visit the spiritual nourishment section of the UU Class Conversations website.

 We Are Called